software-mansion/react-native-svg/USAGE.md

 A function that receives the Base64-encoded string as its argument once the SVG conversion is complete.
 The string represents the converted image data.

 `options?: ToDataUrlOptions`
-An object specifying the format and dimensions of the output image.
-The options object can include the following properties:
+An object specifying the size, format (JPEG or PNG) and quality of the output image.
+Object can include the following properties:

 ``` ts
 format: 'png' | 'jpeg' // Specifies the output image format.
 If not provided any options, the default format is PNG.